 Tenants: Olympique Lyonnais

-• Located in the commune of Decines-Charpieu, 10km east of central Lyon, the stadium will form part of a complex stretched over 50 hectares and featuring a training ground for OL as well as hotels and office buildings.
+• Located in the commune of Decines-Charpieu, 10km east of central Lyon, the stadium will form part of a complex stretched over 50 hectares and featuring a training ground for Olympique Lyonnais as well as hotels and office buildings.

-• Constructed under the project name Grand Stade OL, the finished venue will consist of three tiers with seats no further than 15 metres from the pitch.
+• Constructed under the project name Grand Stade OL, the finished venue will consist of three tiers.

 • The Stade de Gerland was also a venue for the 1998 FIFA World Cup, staging Croatia's 3-0 quarter-final victory over Germany.